Submitted & Working Papers

 R&R at JPE Macro.

-- The New Keynesian Climate model with JG.
+- The New Keynesian Climate model (finally a version is out!) with JG.
 Sahuc, & F. Smets.

-- Soft-Landing and Inflation Scares with J. Bullard, A. Grimaud, Isabelle Salle (Ottawa University).
+- Soft-Landing and Inflation Scares with J. Bullard, A. Grimaud, I. Salle.

 - Sensitivity Analysis of emissions Markets: A Discrete-Time Radner Equilibrium Approach with S. Crepey, M. Tadese.